-The course will examine our court systems and the legal and ethical issues related to the health care field.
-Specific federal and state regulations, compliance rules, and laws as they relate to the health information department will be covered.
-The Health Insurance Portability and Accountability Act (HIPAA) rules and regulations will be covered in detail.
+The course will examine our court systems and the legal and ethical issues related to health care.
+Specific federal and state regulations, compliance rules, and laws as they relate to the health information department, privacy, security, release of information, confidentiality, and the health record will be covered.
+The Health Insurance Portability and Accountability Act (HIPAA) rules and regulations will be covered in detail and their influence on the healthcare field.
 Class meets 2 lecture hours per week.
-Prerequisites: No prerequisite requirements.
-HIT program admission is not required.
+Prerequisites: None.
 Notes: The expanded version of the objectives is available from the HITT director.
 This course is available for web registration.
 [C]